 - Hang your helmet on the holder pin and push it in to lock.

-- 2 Remove the key and close the lock cover.
+- 2 Remove the ignition key.

-- ▶ Use the helmet holder only when parked.
+- Use the helmet holder only when parked.

 Riding with a helmet attached to the holder can interfere with the rear wheel or suspension and could cause a crash in which you can be seriously hurt or killed.